Overview

 A person may have symptoms of insomnia without having insomnia disorder, as insomnia can be a feature of some mental health conditions, as well as medical conditions.
 To be diagnosed with insomnia disorder, an individual must meet all criteria laid out in the DSM-5 regarding time frame and impairment.

-Researchers have not targeted a single cause for insomnia; however, there can be several factors that contribute to the disorder.
+It can be hard to pinpoint the cause for the disorder - insomnia can develop as a result of various reasons.
+Researchers have not targeted a single cause for insomnia disorder; however, there can be several factors that contribute to the disorder.
 Physiological arousal may be caused by higher body temperature, increased cortisol levels, or rapid heartbeat.

 Insomnia disorder may also be comorbid2 with other mental health disorders like anxiety or depression.
 Stress can be a significant factor in cases of both physical and mental causes for insomnia disorder.

 Some people may be more susceptible to insomnia symptoms.
-Below are a few risk factors for this or condition:
+Below are a few risk factors for insomnia disorder:

 • Family history of insomnia